 Variable message boards are used to relay information to motorists for upcoming or existing road construction.
-Typically, these are used on high-volume roadways where road construction is expected to cause delays.
+Typically, these are used on high-volume roadways where road construction is expected to cause delays and/or poor sightlines for motorists to be able to see the advance warning constructions signs.
 For example, they are used to advise motorists to expect delays or use alternative routes where possible.
+They are also used to inform motorists of upcoming lane restrictions that may not be visible due to road configuration and sightlines.
+Examples of this are lane closures on Circle Dr between Warman Rd and Taylor St. Variable message boards must be placed before to the various overpasses and curves in the road, and before the advance warning construction signs to help inform motorists of lane closures ahead (used as additional advance construction notice).

 Variable message boards are more effective at capturing the attention of the road users than static signs.
 Variable message boards should be programmed so motorists are able to read the message twice given the posted speed.